njt1nn3s/njt1nn3s/README.md

 ╚═*.·:·.✧ ✦ ✧.·:·.*═╝

-I just go by whatever name my pony is, but you can call me nj!
+I just go by whatever name my pony is, but you can call me nj/chipp

 Anypony *(heheh)* can interact!